polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 # Hyperlambda CRUD database endpoints

+A 15 minute read, making you understand how to transparently perform CRUD operations towards your database, and create HTTP endpoints wrapping each CRUD operation using Hyperlambda.
 In case you didn't finish the [Hyperlambda Hello World tutorial](/tutorials/hyperlambda-hello-world), you would probably benefit from reading it before going through with this one.
-This tutorial is roughly some 15 minutes read, and you can probably easily follow all examples, in less than 25 minutes of total coding time.

 Hyperlambda supports 2 database types: Microsoft SQL Server and MySQL - But adding support for another database, is probably easy for a seasoned C# developer.
 In